tpm2-software/tpm2-tools/man/tpm2_nvincrement.1.md

     Specifies the authorization value for the hierarchy.

+  * **\--cphash**=_FILE_

+    File path to record the hash of the command parameters.
+This is commonly termed as cpHash.
+NOTE: When this option is selected, The tool will not actually execute the command, it simply returns a cpHash.

   * **ARGUMENT** the command line argument specifies the NV index or offset number.